Back to News

 “Our plan had always been to implement television services in two phases,” he explains, outlining how phase one would have been a proof of concept, that would allow Altima Telecom to roll out a basic offering.
 After gathering feedback, it would move on to phase two, which would plug any evident gaps.

-“Our existing service doesn’t have a cloud recording option,” Yang explains, and although this could have been implemented by making further investment with its existing provider, this proved not to be cost effective when compared to alternatives, like SmartLabs’ pay as you go offering.
+“Our existing service doesn’t have a cloud recording option,” Yang explains, and although this could have been implemented by making further investment with its existing provider, this proved not to be cost effective when compared to alternatives, like Smartlabs’ pay as you go offering.

-“SmartLabs’ system is more flexible,” Yang says, “and it’s a largely open system, so we can use any Android set top box (STB).”
+“Smartlabs’ system is more flexible,” Yang says, “and it’s a largely open system, so we can use any Android set top box (STB).”

 This latter point is important.
 Many Altima Telecom subscribers already have an Android STB, and the ability to effectively recycle this, by implementing any necessary changes in software, will not only be an environmentally responsible solution, but allow them to continue using hardware that they already find familiar.